informatikr/aeson-pretty/README.markdown

 * `git clone git://github.com/informatikr/aeson-pretty.git`

+# Aeson / GHC support
+We support all GHCs supported by the latest Aeson release.
+This in turn determines which Aeson releases we support.

 # Authors

 This library is written by Falko Peters <falko.peters@gmail.com> and maintained by Martijn Bastiaan <martijn@qbaylogic.com>.